 - 34.1 Subject to the provisions of the Act, the Company in General Meeting, or the Directors, may at any time and from time to time pass a resolution to capitalise any sum forming part of the undivided profits standing to the credit of the Company's reserve fund, or any sum in the hands of the Company and available for dividend, or any sum carried to reserve as the result of a sale or revaluation of the assets of the Company or any part thereof, or any sum received by way of premium on the issue of any Shares, Debentures or Debenture stock of the Company.
-Such resolution may provide that any such sum or sums shall be set free for distribution and be appropriated to and amongst the Members either with or without deduction for income tax, rateably according to their rights and shareholdings in such manner as the resolution may direct; provided that no such distribution shall be made by the Company unless recommended by the Directors, and the Directors shall, in accordance with such resolution, apply such sum or sums in paying up Shares, Debentures or Debentures of such Shares, Debentures or Debentures stock to or distribute the same amongst the holders of such Shares rateably according to their shareholding thereof respectively as aforesaid, or shall otherwise deal with such sum or sums as provided for in such resolution. - 34.2 Where any difficulty arises in respect of such distribution, the Directors may settle the same as they think expedient, fix the value for distribution of any fully paid Shares, Debentures or Debenture stock, make cash payments to any holders of Shares on the footing of the value so fixed in order to adjust rights, and vest any Shares or assets in trustees upon such trusts for the persons entitled in the appropriation or distribution as may seem just and expedient to the Directors.
-When deemed requisite, a contract shall be entered into and filed in accordance with the Act, and the Directors may appoint any person to sign such contract on behalf of the persons entitled in the appropriation or distribution as to be allotted to them respectively in satisfaction of their claims in respect of the sum so capitalised.
+Such resolution may provide that any such sum or sums shall be set free for distribution and be appropriated to and amongst the Members either with or without deduction for income tax, rateably according to their rights and shareholdings in such manner as the resolution may direct; provided that no such distribution shall be made by the Company unless recommended by the Directors, and the Directors shall, in accordance with such resolution, apply such sum or sums in paying up Shares, Debentures or Debenture stock of the Company and appropriate such Shares, Debentures or Debentures stock to or distribute the same amongst the holders of such Shares rateably according to their shareholding thereof respectively as aforesaid, or shall otherwise deal with such sum or sums as provided for in such resolution. - 34.2 Where any difficulty arises in respect of such distribution, the Directors may settle the same as they think expedient, fix the value for distribution of any fully paid Shares, Debentures or Debenture stock, make cash payments to any holders of Shares on the footing of the value so fixed in order to adjust rights, and vest any Shares or assets in trustees upon such trusts for the persons entitled in the appropriation or distribution as may seem just and expedient to the Directors.
+When deemed requisite, a contract shall be entered into and filed in accordance with the Act, and the Directors may appoint any person to sign such contract on behalf of the persons entitled in the appropriation or distribution, and such appointments shall be effective, and the contract may provide for the acceptance by the holders of the Shares to be allotted to them respectively in satisfaction of their claims in respect of the sum so capitalised.